-This academic year 2020/21 the weekly salsa classes will take place on Tuesdays during term time online.
-Hoping that this will be only temporary.
+This academic year 2020/21 (Hilary Term) the weekly salsa classes will continue to take place on Tuesdays during term time online.

 Two hours of salsa classes, 7-9 pm every Tuesday